Xismy/kotsk/README.md

 }
 ```

 The logic of the keeper should implement the **Keeper** interface.
-The system should create a new **Maze** instance passing an instance of the keeper logic in the constructor.
-The system should then call the *act* method of the keeper, each time passing in an observable instance of the maze.
+The system creates a new **Maze** instance passing an instance of the keeper logic in the constructor.
+The system then calls the *act* method of the keeper, each time passing in an observable instance of the maze.

 ```java
 package tws.keeper.model;